billbuchanan/csn09112/coursework/README.md

 The bot and the controller should connect to each other.
 A sample Wireshark trace is [here](https://github.com/billbuchanan/csn09112/blob/master/coursework/cw.zip).

+Note: **The bot and controller use TCP Ports 5000-5010, so please open them up on your firewall**

 ## Outline Requirements

 Botnets are a particular problem and where bot agents may infect machines inside an organisation’s network and connect back to a botnet controller that can receive commands and undertake malicious activities.
 The focus of this coursework is to create a virtualised testbed environment to analyse a particular botnet agent and the communications to its controller, and then to create and test a detection system to detect its activities.
 Tasks include: